 This is why I am a huge fan of a thicker sleeping pad, getting that little bit of extra height from the ground allowing me to lay on my side is worth the little extra in expenditure, smaller isn’t always better, especially as you get older.

-For many hikers they will have never smelled a human without numerous body odor hiding inventions we created to help us share tight, enclosed spaces.
+Many hikers, will have never smelled a human without numerous body odor-hiding inventions we created to help us share tight, enclosed spaces.

 The first thing you may find is that your clothes after even a day or two begin to smell incredibly pungent, like super bad, and not in a good movie kind of way.

 As you go you will actually start to become nose-blind to the smell, your body does this by default when something is not “out of the normal” anymore, but this DOESN’T mean that others don’t totally smell you.